 (d.1189) was called Ansaldus and it was presumably this man who had

-escaped the previous year.
+escaped the uprising of the previous year.
 The damage in these revolts might have

 been quiet severe for in 1172 Beniamino di Tudela commented upon the

 ‘regal palace sumptuously built by King William'.
 This

 leaves the impression that the latter kings had had to massively repair

 and re-beautify the interior of the palace after the disasters of the 1160s.